nikitavoloboev/data/focusing/rules.md

 - Use proper punctuation and capitalise things appropriately.
 - When adding `:`, don't add space beforehand.
 - When making tasks (2Do, Trello, GitHub issues), use imperative tense.
 - Remove unnecessary and _filler_ words.
-Use adverbs sparingly, the often undermine your point.
+Use adverbs sparingly, they often undermine your point.
 - If something can be said in less words, say it in less words.
 Be clear and to the point.
 - Both in code and prose.
 Say more with less and never repeat myself.
 - Minimise using word _here_.